 Where the two roles differ completely is in authority.
 Product managers simply don’t have any direct authority over most of the things needed to make their products successful — from user and data research through design and development to marketing, sales, and support.
 Even today’s most senior product leaders only have hiring and firing control over their direct reports — other product managers.
 Does that sound like any CEO you know?

 A CEO, on the other hand, stands truly alone, with ultimate responsibility for the success or failure of not just the company but every product in it.
-The CEO also controls all the resources of the company – with hiring and firing prerogatives across the company and final say on the budget.
+The CEO also controls all the resources of the company — with hiring and firing prerogatives across the company and having a final say on the budget.
 Does that sound like any product manager you know?

-Not just Semantics
+Not just semantics

 This may seem like mere semantics but the distinction is important.
-Too many product managers I meet buy into this trope of CEO-of-the-product and believe their role is to act like an authoritarian CEO, often with disastrous results.
+Too many product managers I meet buy into this trope of CEO-of-the-product and believe their role is to act as an authoritarian CEO, often with disastrous results.
 These product managers tend to believe they have all the answers, that they produce the best solutions and designs, and that their teams should just do what they’re told.
 They’re mini-CEOs after all!

-Lead, don’t Command
+Lead, don’t command

 Product management is a team sport after all, and the best teams don’t have bosses – they have coaches who ensure all the skills and experiences needed are present on the team, that everyone is in the right place, knows where the goal is, and then gets out of the way and lets the team do what they do best in order to reach that goal.